thnewlands/unity-botw-screenspace-rain/README.md

-# BOTW Style Screen Space Rain Impacts for Deferred
+# BOTW Style Screen Space Rain Impacts for Deferred Rendering
 ![](http://i.imgur.com/OUWhM19.gif)

 This is a currently rough (still WIP) -- study of Breath of the Wild's rain impact effect for the ridges of objects.

 # The Basic Idea: